linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 ### Whitelist/Blacklist Traffic by Address

-You can use IPtables to block all traffic and then only allow traffic from certain IP addresses.
+You can use iptables to block all traffic and then only allow traffic from certain IP addresses.
 These firewall rules limit access to specific resources at the network layer.
 Below is an example sequence of commands:

     iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT iptables -A INPUT -i lo -m comment --comment "Allow loopback connections" -j ACCEPT